 In Puerto Rico - The School of Psychology and Counseling (SOPC) monitors the mental health licensing standards of both Massachusetts and Puerto Rico.
-The course work, field practicum and internship offered in Puerto Rico conform to Puerto Rico regulations and licensure requirements.
+The course work and field experience offered in Puerto Rico conform to Puerto Rico regulations and licensure requirements.